-For the 2018-19 school year, the cost of professional development was $1,075 per participant for the 2020-21 school year.
+The cost of professional development is $1,075 per participant for the 2020-21 school year.
 Fees are subject to change annually and may vary for sessions held outside of the United States.
 Additional fees for late registration, registration cancellation, and/or late payment will apply.
 Schools should refer to their program letters of agreement for an outline of these fees.

 This fee includes tuition and materials for the summer workshop, as well as access to the online scoring training.
 It does not include travel, lodging, meal expenses, and incidental costs.

 Schools should be aware that this fee will be incurred for AP Seminar teachers in year 1 of implementation, AP Research teachers in year 2 of implementation, and any new teachers that need training as the program expands.

 Costs, fees, and payments for professional development are nontransferable and may not be applied to future workshops or training.